Canine Preventative Care

 - Heartworm is commonly mistaken for an intestinal parasite, however, it is actually a parasite that targets the heart and is contracted through infected mosquitoes.
 Infected mosquitoes transmit microfilaria into the bloodstream of their host (your dog) while feeding.
-The microfilaria then migrate to the heart where they mature into adult heartworms.
-When left undiagnosed and/or untreated, heartworm disease can be fatal due because the adult worm begin to fill up the heart preventing it from pumping properly.
+The microfilaria then migrates to the heart where they mature into adult heartworms.
+When left undiagnosed and/or untreated, heartworm disease can be fatal due because the adult worm begins to fill up the heart preventing it from pumping properly.
 All dogs are subject to heartworm disease regardless of how often they go outside and regardless of the time of year.
 Heartworm testing is simple and only requires a small blood draw to run what is called a 4Dx Snap Test.
-This test takes about 10 minutes and screens your dog for Heartworm Disease as well as three of the most common tick borne diseases: Lyme, Ehrlichia and Anaplasmosis.
-At Waukesha Walk-In Veterinary Clinic, we recommend annual heartworm testing as well as year round monthly heartworm prevention.
+This test takes about 10 minutes and screens your dog for Heartworm Disease as well as three of the most common tick-borne diseases: Lyme, Ehrlichia, and Anaplasmosis.
+At Waukesha Walk-In Veterinary Clinic, we recommend annual heartworm testing as well as year-round monthly heartworm prevention.

-- Fecal testing screens your dog for various intestinal parasites such as Roundworms, Hookworms, Whipworms, Tapeworms, Coccida and Giardia.
-These parasites are contracted through fecal-oral ingestion by a number of ways including coprophagia (directly eating stool), contaminated soil, contaminated water, communal dog grounds, or doggy daycare.
-Other ways they can be contracted is ingestion of wild animals or fleas.
-Intestinal parasites can cause diarrhea, vomiting, lethargy, inappetance and weight loss.
+- Fecal testing screens your dog for various intestinal parasites such as Roundworms, Hookworms, Whipworms, Tapeworms, Coccida, and Giardia.
+These parasites are contracted through fecal-oral ingestion in a number of ways including coprophagia (directly eating stool), contaminated soil, contaminated water, communal dog grounds, or doggy daycare.
+Other ways they can be contracted is the ingestion of wild animals or fleas.
+Intestinal parasites can cause diarrhea, vomiting, lethargy, inappetance, and weight loss.
 Puppies are especially sensitive to intestinal parasites and they can make them very sick very quickly.
-All puppies should have their stool tested for parasites when they first come in to see us along with a second follow up test at some point before completing their puppy vaccination series.
+All puppies should have their stool tested for parasites when they first come in to see us along with a second follow-up test at some point before completing their puppy vaccination series.
 Prophylactic deworming for common parasites in puppies is also performed even in the event of a negative fecal test.
 We recommend all adult dogs have their stool tested at least once yearly if not more often depending on lifestyle.
-Monthly Heartworm preventatives also treat and prevent against common intestinal parasites which is another reason to have your dog on monthly prevention all year long.
+Monthly Heartworm preventatives also treat and prevent common intestinal parasites which is another reason to have your dog on monthly prevention all year long.

 Your pet’s routine preventative care is very important to your pet’s overall health and well being.
 The team at Waukesha Walk-In Veterinary Clinic is dedicated to educating and advising you of the best recommendations for your pet based on age, health, and lifestyle.
-For more information or to schedule an appointment, call us at 262-549-2000.
+For more information or to Make an Appointment, call us at 262-549-2000.